|lopinavir and ritonavir

 which medicines should not be taken with PIs and other antiretroviral

-Indinavir causes kidney stones in 5% of people who use it.
+Indinavir causes kidney stones in a small number of people who use it.
 The risk of kidney stones can

 be reduced by drinking at least